SatvikNema/amazon-price-tracker/README.md

 A web application to track the prices of your favourite products (from amazon).
  - Built using MongoDB (Atlas), Expressjs, React js, Nodejs
  - Web scraping using cheerio
- - Session management using express-session with mongo store.
+ - Session management using express-session.

 Deployed to https://amazon-product-tracker.herokuapp.com/